sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 This guide requires Sensu plugins.
 For more information about using Sensu plugins, see [Install plugins with assets][10].

-_**NOTE**: This guide assumes you are not using Sensu clustering, although the strategies in this guide are still useful for monitoring cluster members._
+_**NOTE**: This guide describes approaches for monitoring a single backend.
+The strategies in this guide are also useful for monitoring individual members of a backend cluster._

 ## Monitor your Sensu backend instances